yulondawyatt/unit-fundamentals/problem-solving-methodologies/lesson-notes/day-two-problem.md

 - What are you asked to find or show?

 - Can you restate the problem in your own words (this problem may be too simple to reword.
-That's OK!)
+That's ok!)

 - Can you think of a picture or diagram that might help you understand the problem?